Docker Swarm Mode¶

 Yeah, that was it.
-Now I have a 1-node swarm.
+Seriously.
+Now we have a 1-node swarm.

-docker node ls to confirm that I have a 1-node swarm:
+docker node ls to confirm that you have a 1-node swarm:

 [root@ds1 ~]# docker node ls ID HOSTNAME STATUS AVAILABILITY MANAGER STATUS b54vls3wf8xztwfz79nlkivt8 * ds1.funkypenguin.co.nz Ready Active Leader [root@ds1 ~]#

-docker swarm init above, the CLI output gave me a command to run to join further nodes to my swarm.
-This would join the nodes as workers (as opposed to managers).
+docker swarm init above, the CLI output gives youe a command to run to join further nodes to my swarm.
+This command would join the nodes as workers (as opposed to managers).
 Workers can easily be promoted to managers (and demoted again), but since we know that we want our other two nodes to be managers too, it's simpler just to add them to the swarm as managers immediately.